-If you are shopping for insurance rates, most companies will ask for violations, accidents and claims going back 5 years.
-Some will look back only 3 years.
+If you are shopping for insurance rates, most companies will ask for violations, accidents, and claims going back 5 years.
+Most of all will look back only 3 years.
 This could make a huge difference in your rate.
 Keep in mind that the violation points charged by the DMV and those charged by the insurance company can be completely different.

 How long my violations will stay on my driving record?

 Honestly, the violations will stay on your driving record forever.
 If the police run your license they will show up.
 However, the insurance companies only look back for a certain time period.
 They usually check for 3, 5 or even 7 years for major violations like DUI or careless driving, depending on what state you live in.

 In the state of New Jersey, points are issued to drivers who violate traffic laws that involve only moving violations.
 After receiving six or more points in less than six months, the driver will be issued a surcharge which can be paid online or on the phone.
 Two points issued by the DMV will be deducted from the driving record following year if the driver has not committed any traffic violations.
 Points can be considered to be permanent until deducted in the state of New Jersey.